giorgioghillardi/B_production_x_sec_13_TeV/README.md

 # B_production_x_sec_13_TeV
 Files for studies on B particle (see the list in interface/channels.h)

-MADE IN LIP OF LISBOA FROM GREAT PEOPLE
+MADE IN LIP OF LISBOA

 The analysis start from the output of Bfinder the other project in my repository (https://github.com/giorgioghillardi/Bfinder)